chriswessels/meteor-back-behaviour/README.md

 More information on what these arguments will contain is in the **Triggering Back Behaviour** section below. *Hint: You can customise them if you use `BackBehaviour.goBack`.*

-#### Defining Back Behaviour in your iron-router controllers
+#### Defining Back Behaviour in your Routes

-Defining back behaviour on your route controllers is the recommended approach as it lets you define a navigational hierarchy entirely in your routing layer.
+Defining back behaviour on your routes is the recommended approach as it lets you define a navigational hierarchy entirely in your routing layer.

+##### Iron Router

 If you are using `iron-router` you can specify back behaviour for a route with the `onBack` property.
 This must be done in your `Iron.Controller` definition.